By Patrick Henningsen

 Local police were inundated with 999 calls regarding incidents, attacks on passers-by and violence throughout the night, and in many cases the police were unable to attend to emergencies which were happening throughout the area.

-Similar outbreaks of violence were reported elsewhere in London tonight, including Enfield, Wood Green, as well as reports of some incidents in London’s West End.
+Similar outbreaks of violence were reported elsewhere in London tonight, including Enfield, Ealing, Wood Green, as well as reports of some incidents in London’s West End.
 Police are blaming “copycats” and “opportunistic” petty criminals for looting and vandalism incidents tonight.

 Friday night’s rioting in Tottenham North London began after an armed police officer shot dead a man after stopping a mini-cab.
 According to police, the victim was a suspect in an Operation Trident investigation.